coyotespike/coyotespike.github.io/_posts/2021-06-21-Consciousness-and-Computation.md

 The failure to find consciousness' location in the brain has pushed some to place its origin in matter itself, the panpsychist position, a move recommended only by desperation.
 Consciousness only reveals itself in clumps of matter which always happen to be arranged in a Turing-complete manner.
 We know the brain, though not usefully compared to a digital computer, performs [neuronal computations](https://web.archive.org/web/20160614095134/http://nautil.us/issue/21/information/the-man-who-tried-to-redeem-the-world-with-logic), and [universal computation](https://www.quantamagazine.org/the-physical-origin-of-universal-computing-20151027/) hints strongly at a mathematical and physical explanation for why we can understand so many unexpected things.

 If computation and consciousness and intelligence must go together past some point, then it is entirely possible computers will wake up one fine day.
-This may be so even though much of our own intelligence is deeply and literally embodied, and learned in incommunicably social ways, and takes the form of emotions fine-tuned over millions of evolutionary history.[^4][^5] That merely means they will resemble us only insofar as we have designed them and they have learned in our digital environments.
+This may be so even though much of our own intelligence is deeply and literally embodied, and learned in incommunicably social ways, and takes the form of emotions fine-tuned over millions of evolutionary history.[^5][^6] That merely means they will resemble us only insofar as we have designed them and they have learned in our digital environments.

 ## A Long Bet

 Although what I've said so far is strongly suggestive, I have not made a strong argument for the eventual consciousness of computers.
 I've merely argued for its possibility, and I hope convincingly attacked the fantasy that humans could all plausibly be zombies.
 However, like anyone else, I have my opinion, call it a long-term bet.

-I think any machine, like any animal, will become conscious once it becomes intelligent enough, and when and if that happens it will be a political and ethical quandary more than a philosophical one.
+I think any machine, like any animal, will become conscious once it becomes intelligent enough.
+I do not know whether we can or will or should build such a machine, but I have no doubt it's possible.

+When and if that happens it will be a political and ethical quandary more than a philosophical one.
 When and if a computer wakes up, it will be a person.
-It will be a person possibly more alien than an extraterrestrial, who at least probably evolved under physical conditions, but nevertheless a sentient being.[^6]
+It will be a person possibly more alien than an extraterrestrial, who at least probably evolved under physical conditions, but nevertheless a sentient being.[^7]

 What do you do with a person you built, probably for some purpose or other, and whose means of life (electricity) you must provide?
 You must practice the platinum rule, and treat it as it would be treated, care for it as it would be cared for.
 There is no reason to think they will all be vastly more intelligent than we are, or that we will be unable to talk ethics with them.